raspberrypilearning/mood-indicator/en/step_3.md

 --- task ---

-Import the type of LED that you are using from the picozero library:
+Import the type of LED that you are using from the picozero library then set the pins for your connected LED(s):

---- collapse ---

----
-title: Import the single LED
----

---- code ---
----
-language: python
-filename: mood-check-in.py
-line_numbers: false
----

-from picozero import LED

---- /code ---

---- /collapse ---

---- collapse ---

----
-title: Import the RGB LED
----

---- code ---
----
-language: python
-filename: mood-check-in.py
-line_numbers: false
----

-from picozero import RGBLED

---- /code ---

---- /collapse ---

---- /task ---

---- task ---

-Add code to set the pins for your connected LED(s):

 [[[multiple-single-led-pins]]]
 [[[rgb-led-pins]]]